nic-dgl103-f24-cvs1/project-carsynhartling/README.md

 4. Order

 - Heading 2: "Place an Order"
-- Heading 3: "Give us a Call to Place your Order"
+- Paragraph: "Give us a Call to Place your Order"
-- Link button: Phone number
+- Link button: "250-714-5999"

 5. Call-To-Action

 - Heading 2: "Need To Feed a Crowd?"
+- Paragraph: "Do you have an upcoming event that needs some BBQ Brisket?
+Drop us a line, and we'll get back to you soon"
 - Contact Form: "Contact Us For Catering" (Name, Email, Phone Number, Message Inputs)

 6. Footer